Health Benefits of Pumpkin Seeds

 How to Cook Pumpkin Seeds

 If you don't already know how to roast pumpkin seeds, making them is simple and easy.
 You scoop the seeds out of the pumpkin, clean them off, toss them with oil and seasonings (like salt, everything bagel seasoning or chili powder) and spread them on a baking sheet to roast.
-Our foolproof Roasted Pumpkin Seeds recipe follows this simple process.
 The end result is a crispy, crunchy delicious snack.
 Another method for cooking pumpkin seeds to achieve a similar crunchy texture is to sauté them on the stovetop.

 Tasty Flavor Combos to Try: